nyorain/vil/architecture.md

 Basically, all DescriptorSet state is moved into DescriptorSetState objects that implement copy-on-write when a state object has more than one reference (i.e. someone else is interested in the descriptor state at a specific time).
+Where needed, more fine-granular synchronization should be added as optimization in future.

 In general, we keep track of most connections between handles and allow to view them in the gui.
 While the gui is rendered, it locks the device mutex.